AhmedAbd-ElFattah/Educational-Preemptive-RTOS/README.md

 - Priority range is from 1 to "EduRTOS_MAX_NUMBER_OF_TASKS", where EduRTOS_MAX_NUMBER_OF_TASKS is defined and configured in "EduRTOS_Config.h" which indicated the maximum number of tasks in the system

 ## Passing arguments to task
 Due to rules that ARM cortex-M4 processor behaves with function argument, In EduRTOS values passed to tasks are classified into Register parameters & Stack parameters.
+(Current version support only Register parameter)

 #### Task parameters
 - Includes maximum 4 parameters each parameter has datatype less than or equal 32-bit